Particular/docs.particular.net/transports/transactions.md

 #### Atomicity and consistency guarantees

-In this mode handlers will execute inside a `TransactionScope` created by the transport.
-This means that all the data updates and queue operations are all committed or all rolled back.
+When the `TransportTransactionMode` is set to `TransactionScope`, handlers will execute inside a `System.Transactions.TransactionScope` created by the transport.
+This means that all the data updates and queue operations are committed or rolled back.

 **A distributed transaction between the queueing system and the persistent storage guarantees _atomic commits_ but guarantees only _eventual consistency_.**

 Consider a system using MSMQ transport and RavenDB persistence implementing the following message exchange scenario with a saga that models a simple order lifecycle:

  1. `OrderSaga` receives a `StartOrder` message
- 1. New `OrderSagaData` instance is created and stored in RavenDB.
+ 1. A new `OrderSagaData` instance is created and stored in RavenDB.
  1. `OrderSaga` sends `VerifyPayment` message to `PaymentService`.
  1. NServiceBus completes the distributed transaction and the DTC instructs MSMQ and RavenDB resource managers to commit their local transactions.
- 1. `StartOrder` message is removed from the input queue and `VerifyPayment` is immediately sent to `PaymentService`.
+ 1. The `StartOrder` message is removed from the input queue and `VerifyPayment` is immediately sent to `PaymentService`.
  1. RavenDB acknowledges the transaction commit and begins writing `OrderSagaData` to disk.
- 1. `PaymentService` receives `VerifyPayment` message and immediately responds with a `CompleteOrder` message to the originating `OrderSaga`.
+ 1. `PaymentService` receives a `VerifyPayment` message and immediately responds with a `CompleteOrder` message to the originating `OrderSaga`.
  1. `OrderSaga` receives the `CompleteOrder` message and attempts to complete the saga.
  1. `OrderSaga` queries RavenDB to find the `OrderSagaData` instance to complete.
  1. RavenDB has not finished writing `OrderSagaData` to disk and returns an empty result set.